Arizona Public Radio | Your Source for NPR News

 That’s in line with an overall shift to a drier landscape.
 And some climate models suggest climate change may diminish the North American monsoon long into the future.

 But higher temperatures also pump more water into the air.
-In recent years scientists have closely examined the Pliocene period, around 3 million years ago, when carbon dioxide levels were near those today.
-The climate was warm, the global sea level dozens of feet higher.
+In recent years, scientists have closely examined the Pliocene period, around 3 million years ago, when carbon dioxide levels were near those today.
+The climate was warm, and the global sea level dozens of feet higher.

-By analyzing plant remains from that era, they learned southwestern Pliocene summers were wet, producing lush growth.
+By analyzing plant remains from that era, researchers learned southwestern Pliocene summers were wet, producing lush growth.

 This Earth Note was written by Peter Friederici and produced by KNAU and the Sustainable Communities Program at Northern Arizona University.